RashmiChillal/prompt-engineering-portfolio/Rashmi_Chillal_PromptEngineering.md

 Without that information, the most truthful answer is:
 I cannot confirm that such a study exists, so I can’t honestly tell you its findings.

+**4.**
+* Why Hallucinations Are Problematic

+Hallucinations occur when an AI model generates information that is incorrect, misleading, or entirely fabricated while presenting it as factual.
+They are problematic because users may trust and act on false information, especially in areas such as healthcare, education, finance, or research.
+Hallucinations can reduce confidence in AI systems and make it difficult to distinguish between accurate and inaccurate content.
+They can also spread misinformation when fabricated facts, sources, or studies are mistakenly accepted as true.
+Therefore, AI-generated information should be verified using reliable sources, particularly for important decisions or academic work.

+* One strategy to reduce hallucinations

+One effective strategy to reduce hallucinations is to verify information using reliable and authoritative sources before accepting or sharing it.
+When an AI provides factual claims, users should cross-check important details with trusted references such as official websites, academic journals, government publications, or reputable news organizations.
+This helps identify inaccuracies and ensures that decisions are based on verified information rather than potentially fabricated content.
+Combining AI-generated responses with independent fact-checking significantly improves the reliability of the information used.

+### 4.2 Testing for Bias